hugh-maaskant/IoTAS/Docs/05_Monitor_Design.md

 The actual behaviour of the connection handling is slightly different from that of the Device in the following ways:

 1. There is no Ctrl-C handling; the way to exit is to close the browser tab, which will close and cleanup the connection.
-2. When the Server closes the connection no reconnection attempt is made, but it will be shown to the user.
+2. When the Server closes the connection, no reconnection attempt is made.

 ### UI